TianpeiLuke/LatNet/src/README.md

 ### Implementation of lasso with adaptive alpha

-We need to implement a modified version of graph Lasso
+We need to implement an adaptive version of graph Lasso
 $$
    \widehat{\mathbf{J}\_{xx}} = \arg\min\_{\mathbf{J} \succeq \mathbf{0}} -\log\left( \det |\mathbf{J}| \right) + \text{tr}\left(\mathbf{S}\,\mathbf{J}\right) + \alpha\,\\|\mathbf{P}\odot \mathbf{J} \\|\_{1}
 $$
 where $\mathbf{P}$ is a mask matrix with all zeros but a few elements and $\odot$ is the pointwise product.

 I modified the `lasso_path`  in `sklearn.linear_model` packages, called it `adaptive_lasso`.
-Also there exists a `cython` code to implement the lasso algorithm with coordinate descent algorithm in c.
+Also there exists a `cython` code to implement the _Lasso_ with _coordinate descent_ algorithm in c.
 I modified it so that it allows for adaptive $\alpha$ for each feature.
 I call it `cd_fast_adaptive`

 To compile the cython `.pyx` file, I first generate `.c` code

 `cython -a cd_fast_adaptive.pyx`

-Then compile it with `gcc`, adding Python library path in `-I/home/tianpei/anaconda3/include/python3.5m` and Blas in `-lcblas`
+Then compile it with `gcc`, adding Python library path in `-I/home/tianpei/anaconda3/include/python3.5m` and Blas library in `-lcblas`

-`gcc -shared -pthread -fPIC -fwrapv -o2 -Wall -fno-strict-aliasing -lcblas -I/home/tianpei/anaconda3/include/python3.5m cd_fast_adaptive.c -o cd_fast_adaptive.so`
+`gcc -shared -pthread -fPIC -fwrapv -o2 -Wall -fno-strict-aliasing \

+     -lcblas -I/home/tianpei/anaconda3/include/python3.5m cd_fast_adaptive.c -o cd_fast_adaptive.so`